-Atrial tachycardia (AT) is a condition that causes your heart to beat 100 to 300 times each minute.
+Atrial tachycardia (AT) is a type of heart arrhythmia that causes your heart to beat 100 to 300 times each minute.
 A normal heart rate at rest is 60 to 80 beats each minute.
-AT develops because of problems with your heart’s electrical system.
+AT develops because of problems with your heart's electrical system.
 Your atria (top chambers) may send electrical signals that increase your heart rate, or the pathway of the electrical signal may be blocked.
 Your heart keeps sending signals to try to get past the block.

 You may feel any of the following: